-The industrial commodities component of the WPI has turned before the CPI nine times since 1948, coincided once, and lagged twice.
-The tendency to lead is imparted primarily by the prices for crude and intermediate materials other than foods rather than for finished goods.
+other than foods, rather than for finished goods.
 Prices for crude materials other than food have led nine out of ten turns in the CPI since 1947, an average lead of about four months.
 This index is similar in its movements and timing to the weekly index of spot market prices of industrial materials prices.
 On most occasions the turns in the rates of change in these two materials price indexes have occurred within a month or two of each other.
-Prices for producer-finished goods-that is, machinery, equipment, trucks, office furniture, and the like-show about as much tendency to lag behind as to lead the movements in the CPI.
-Many of these relationships as well as others are depicted in Figures 12-5 and 12-6.4
+Prices for producer finished goods-i.e., machinery, equipment, trucks, office furniture, etc.-show about as much tendency to lag behind as to lead the movements in the CPI.
+Many of these relationships as well as others are depicted in Charts 5 and $6.^4$